Real situations where self-custody alone is not enough

 There are times when the money is still yours, but you cannot review and sign in the moment.

+You may be away from your usual devices for days or weeks.
 If something needs your signature during that time, everything still waits for you.

 Those days can already be covered before you leave.

 After surgery, an accident, or heavy medication, you may not be able to review and sign safely.
+The money is still yours.
+But it still depends on you.

 That release does not depend on you signing in that moment.

 Weak internet, no safe device, or an unstable environment can leave you unable to sign safely.
+The issue is not ownership.
+It is that you cannot reach a secure signing setup.

 Safe access can return later.
 The fallback is already there.

 Sometimes the wallet is fine, but the device, backup, or setup around it breaks.
-You still own the money, but you can still lose the ability to act.
+You still own the money, but you can lose the ability to act.

 A hardware wallet can fail, freeze, or stop being recognized when you need it.
+The money is still there, but your normal way to sign is gone.

 A backup route can already exist before that happens.

 A backup can be damaged, far away, or impossible to reach when the main device fails.
+The backup may exist, but that does not help if you cannot use it.

 Another route can already exist before the main one breaks.

 Your phone, laptop, browser setup, or secure environment can be gone even when the wallet itself is fine.
+That alone can stop you from acting.

+Some money may already be meant for a spouse, children, or parents.
 Without clear rules, that support still depends on you being available in time.

-Payroll, contractors, supplier costs, or other operating needs may already depend on a separate reserve.
+Payroll, contractors, supplier costs, or other operating needs may already depend on a reserve.
+If you cannot act, that reserve can still sit unused when the business needs it.

 That reserve can already be in place for that moment.

-If you cannot sign, that money can still be out of reach when it is needed.
+Housing or other urgent shared needs may already depend on a separate fund.
+If you cannot act, that money can still be out of reach when it is needed.

 That fund can already be there before the moment comes.